apollo

 0

-LACTITOL belongs to the group of medicines called laxatives used to treat constipation.
-Additionally, LACTITOL is also used to prevent hepatic encephalopathy (decrease in brain function due to liver disease).
-Constipation refers to infrequent bowel movements in which the stools are often dry, painful and hard to pass.
-Hepatic encephalopathy is a liver disease in which the liver does not remove the toxins from the body, which leads to loss of brain function.
+Lactitol belongs to the group of medicines called laxatives used to treat constipation.
+Additionally, Lactitol is also used to prevent hepatic encephalopathy (a decrease in brain function due to liver disease).
+Constipation refers to infrequent bowel movements in which the stools are often dry, painful, and hard to pass.
+Hepatic encephalopathy is a liver disease in which the liver does not remove toxins from the body, leading to loss of brain function.

-LACTITOL contains Lactitol a disaccharide sugar that breaks down into low-molecular-weight organic acids in the colon, increasing the osmotic pressure.
-This causes an increase in water content in stools, and stool volume, thereby makes the stool softer and more comfortable to pass and provides relief from constipation.
-In patients with hepatic encephalopathy, lactitol lowers the colon pH, thereby suppresses the absorption of unionized ammonia and other toxins.
+Lactitol contains Lactitol, a disaccharide sugar that breaks down into low-molecular-weight organic acids in the colon, increasing the osmotic pressure.
+This causes an increase in water content and stool volume, thereby making the stool softer and more comfortable to pass and providing relief from constipation.
+In patients with hepatic encephalopathy, lactitol lowers the colon pH, thereby suppressing the absorption of unionized ammonia and other toxins.
 It also enhances nitrogen excretion through faeces.

-You are advised to take LACTITOL for as long as your doctor has prescribed it for you depending on your medical conditions.
-In some cases, you may experience certain common side-effects such as abdominal distension, cramps, and flatulence (gas).
-Most of these side-effects do not require medical attention and will resolve gradually over time.
-However, you are advised to talk to your doctor if you experience these side-effects persistently.
+You are advised to take Lactitol as long as your doctor has prescribed it for you, depending on your medical conditions.
+In some cases, you may experience certain common side effects, such as abdominal distension, cramps, and flatulence (gas).
+Most of these side effects do not require medical attention and will resolve gradually over time.
+However, you are advised to talk to your doctor if you experience these side effects persistently.

 Medicinal Benefits

-LACTITOL belongs to the group of medicines called laxatives used to treat constipation.
-Additionally, LACTITOL is also used to prevent hepatic encephalopathy (decrease in brain function due to liver disease).
-LACTITOL contains Lactitol (laxative).
+Lactitol belongs to the group of medicines called laxatives used to treat constipation.
+Additionally, Lactitol is also used to prevent hepatic encephalopathy (decrease in brain function due to liver disease).
+Lactitol contains Lactitol (laxative).
 Lactitol is a disaccharide sugar.
 It works by breaking down into low-molecular-weight organic acids in the colon, which increases the osmotic pressure.
-This causes an increase in water content in stools, and stool volume, thereby makes the stool softer and more comfortable to pass and provides relief from constipation.
-In patients with hepatic encephalopathy, lactitol lowers the colon pH, thereby suppresses the absorption of unionized ammonia and other toxins.
-It also enhances nitrogen excretion through feces.
+This causes an increase in water content in stools and stool volume, thereby making the stool softer and more comfortable to pass and providing relief from constipation.
+In patients with hepatic encephalopathy, lactitol lowers the colon pH, thereby suppressing the absorption of unionized ammonia and other toxins.
+It also enhances nitrogen excretion through faeces.

 Directions for Use

-Syrup: Shake the bottle well before use.
+Shake the bottle well before use.
 Take the prescribed dose by mouth using the measuring cup/dosing syringe/dropper.
-Granules/powder: Check the label for directions before use.
-Mix the powder/granules in water, mix well and drink immediately.

 Storage